 Identify ways to increase mental health and substance abuse services to urban and reservation American Indian or Alaska Native

-The Global Health Conference Midwest is taking place the weekend of February 3, 2024.
+The Global Health Conference Midwest is taking place the January 31 and February 1, 2025.
 The conference is an opportunity for professionals, faculty, and students to connect, collaborate, and engage virtually in pertinent and emerging topics in global health!

 If your research falls under: traditional healing, holistic medicine, disparities in mental health and substance abuse resources, clinical research, and advocacy/health policy related to Native American health, please apply to the Great Plains Native American Health Symposium (GPNAHS).